-Bri-Chem employs twelve sales customer representatives who provide technical expertise to the Company's wide client base.
-Four of these personnel are located in Calgary, Alberta, where the majority of the oil and gas fluids business transactions are conducted.
+Bri-Chem employs fourteen customer sales representatives who provide technical expertise to the Company's fluids and steel pipe client base.
+Six of these personnel are located in Calgary, Alberta, where the majority of the oil and gas fluids business transactions are conducted for the fluids divisions in Canada and the US fluids division has four strategically placed sales personal to service the different geographic regions of the US fluids market.
 Sales personnel are responsible for customer service and order requests.
 In addition, sales personnel focus on supporting customers with technical questions and requests for product information.
 Each sales personnel are allotted a group of customers to service and manage, thus providing care and attention to changing customer needs.
-In addition, the Company has five sales representatives for the steel division and two sales personnel to service the US fluids market.
-The Company has three sales consultants located in the US that work on obtaining steel product sales throughout the East and Mid Western USA states.
+The steel pipe division has four sales representatives in Canada and two sales consultants located in the US that work on obtaining steel product sales throughout the East and Mid Western USA states.